fmenat/SITS_S2Coverage/src/README.md

 . . .
 ```

 > The name of the files and folder does not affect the calculation.
 However, the yaml file with the structure of the dataset has to be created.
-See the examples at [landcovernet_structure_australia.yaml](../coverage/landcovernet_au/landcovernet_structure_australia.yaml), created by [prepare_landcovernet.py](./prepare_landcovernet.py)
+For instance, take a look at [landcovernet_structure_australia.yaml](../coverage/landcovernet_au/landcovernet_structure_australia.yaml) file created by [prepare_landcovernet.py](./prepare_landcovernet.py)